YaelBenShalom/Recycler-Baxter/README.md

 ## Project Overview
-In this project, we programmed a Rethink Baxter robot to sort bottles and cans located in front of it, ant throw them into separate recycle bins.
-We used computer vision to detect and locate the variety of randomly placed bottles and cans, and used MoveIt to control the robot.
+In this project, we programmed a Rethink Baxter robot to sort bottles and cans located in front of it, and drop them into separate recycle bins.
+We used computer vision to detect and locate a couple of randomly placed bottles and cans, and used MoveIt to control the robot.

 The Baxter in action: